orb-lang/helm/doc/md/helm/rainbuf.md

 ### Rainbuf:clearCaches()

-Clears any cached lineGen iterators and their output, causing a full re-render the next time lineGen is called.
+Clears any cached lineGen iterators and their output, causing a full re-compose the next time lineGen is called.

 ```lua